altairengineering/pkr/doc/quickstart.md

 pkr -p - kard encrypt
 ```

-After ecryption is performed, `pkr` commands expect the password to be provided with `-p` global option.
+After encryption is performed, `pkr` commands expect the password to be provided with `-p` global option.
 For example:

 ```
 pkr -p - start